Dental Implant Candidates Massapequa Park • Long Island

 If you have been diagnosed with osteoporosis, be sure to include that in your medical history when you are filling out forms for our practice.
 Your condition will not necessarily bar you from receiving dental implants.
 There is even research to suggest that dental implants can protect women with osteoporosis from suffering bone death in the jaw due to bisphosphonate medications.

 I Smoke Cigarettes.
-Will That Affect My Candidacy?
+Will That Affect My Candidacy for Dental Implants?

 Tobacco usage is a major risk factor for gum disease and other oral health problems.
 It can also slow down healing after surgery and increase the risk of dental implant failure.
-If you smoke, your oral surgeon may strongly urge you to kick the habit at least two weeks prior to your implant placement surgery and continue to abstain until your mouth has had a chance to recover.
+If you smoke, your oral surgeon may strongly urge you to kick the habit at least two weeks before your implant placement surgery and continue to abstain until your mouth recovers.

 What Is It Like to Get a Bone Graft?

 There are different types of bone grafts.
 If you need a minor graft, your surgeon might perform it on the same day they place your implants.
 If you have more extensive grafting needs, you might need to go through a healing period before you can receive implants.
-In some cases, a bone graft in the upper jaw also requires that the sinus be moved slightly upward (a procedure known as a sinus lift).
-Your surgeon will provide you with the details of your procedure before you undergo it.
+In some cases, a bone graft in the upper jaw also requires that the sinus be moved slightly upward - a procedure known as a sinus lift.
+Your surgeon will provide you with the details of your procedure before the day of your appointment.

 Will Any of My Natural Teeth Need to Be Extracted?

-In most cases, extractions are not necessary prior to dental implant placement.
-However, if your remaining natural teeth have suffered significant damage, Dr. Mohr may recommend that you get them removed and replace them with strong, sturdy, and long-lasting implant-supported prosthetics.
+In most cases, tooth extractions are not necessary before dental implant placement.
+However, if your remaining natural teeth have suffered significant damage, we may recommend that you get them removed and replace them with strong, sturdy, and long-lasting implant-supported prosthetics.